jesuscuevas/csus_website/_posts/2021-02-24-chi-squared-test.md

     std. residuals:     [1.0328, 0.0, -0.516398, -0.516398]
 ```

 ## Visualization and formal statistics complement each other.

 ![qq plot when data matches]({% link img/qq_from_chisquare5.png %})

+Summarizing: We've seen three methods to check whether data is different from a reference distribution:

+1. Histograms
+2. QQ plots
+3. Chi square test

+These techniques apply to data generated from any distribution, which make them powerful tools for checking parametric assumptions.

 ## Exercise